 - Go crazy.
 I take a ton of pictures to make sure I’ve captured as many memories as possible.
 It’s easy to delete them later.

 - Make it hAPPen.
 Since we’re far away from our extended family, I make the most of Instagram and Facebook to share our memories.
 I also use Dropbox so my photos don’t get trapped in my phone and to easily share pics to my husband’s phone as well.
-Some other favorite photo apps include VSCOcam, which tricks out my iPhone camera a bit, ColorSplash, for a splash of color on black and white photos, OSnap! for time lapse and stop motion videos (I’m obsessed with them!) and ToonCamera for great cartoon effects.
+Some other favorite photo apps include VSCOcam, which tricks out my iPhone camera a bit, ColorSplash, for a splash of color on black and white photos and OSnap! for time lapse and stop motion videos (I’m obsessed with them).

 - Book ’em.
 Instead of piles of pictures, I have a shelf of photobooks I made online.
 They’re inexpensive and easy to create and share.
 I order from Mixbook, Tiny Prints and Shutterfly (depending on their sales!) and I also like Blurb.
 For a quick card, I LOVE Smilebox and all of these companies make great photo gifts.